Studying permeability with PyRETIS¶

 tau_ref_bin = [-0.175, -0.125]

-This value can be altered in out.rst and then rerun, for an analysis with
+This value can be changed in out.rst and the analysis can then be rerun

-another reference region.
-The analysis also plots a 10 bin histogram of the
+with another reference region.
+The analysis also plots a 10-bin histogram of

-[0^-] region in order to help the user to select a flat histogram region in this
+the [0^-] region to help the user select a flat histogram region in this

 space.